Beer style: Beer styles

 Most beer styles fall into types roughly according to the time and temperature of the primary fermentation and the variety of yeast used during fermentation.
 As the terminology of brewing arose before the advent of the science of microbiology, "yeast" in this context may refer not only to fungi but to some bacteria, for example Lactobacillus in Berliner Weisse.

 Top-fermenting yeast typically ferments at higher temperatures 15–23 C, producing significant amounts of esters and other secondary flavours and aromas, often resembling those of apple, pear, pineapple, grass, hay, banana, plum or prune.

 Top-fermented beers include Brown Ale, Mild Ale, Old Ale, Pale Ale, Stout and Wheat beer.

 Pale lagers are the most commonly consumed type of beer in the world.
 Lagers are of Central European origin, taking their name from the German lagern ("to store"), and normally use a bottom-fermenting yeast which begin fermenting at 7–12 C (the "fermentation phase"), and then stored at 0–4 C (the "lagering phase").
 During the secondary stage, the lager clears and mellows.
 The cooler conditions also inhibit the natural production of esters and other byproducts, resulting in a "crisper" tasting beer.

 Modern methods of producing lager were pioneered by Gabriel Sedlmayr the Younger, who perfected dark brown lagers at the Spaten Brewery in Bavaria, and Anton Dreher, who began brewing a lager in Vienna, Austria, in 1840–1841.
 With modern improved fermentation control, most lager breweries use only short periods of cold storage, typically 1–3 weeks.

-Most of today's lager is based on the original Pilsner style, pioneered in 1842 in the town of Pilsen (Plzeň), in an area of the Austrian monarchy now located in the Czech Republic.
+Most of today's lager is based on the original Pilsner style, pioneered in 1842 in the city of Plzeň (German: Pilsen), in an area of the Austrian Empire now located in the Czech Republic.
 The modern pale lager that developed from Pilsner is light in colour and high in forced carbonation, with an alcohol content of 3–6% by volume.
 The Pilsner Urquell or Heineken brands of beer are typical examples of pale lager, with the Pilsner Urquell brand having a hop presence more associated with the pilsner style.
 Principal styles of lager include pale lager, Bock, Dunkel, Helles, Oktoberfestbier / Märzen, Pilsner, Schwarzbier and Vienna lager.

 Beers of spontaneous fermentation use wild yeasts rather than cultivated ones.
 By the Middle Ages, brewers had learned to crop the yeast from one brew and use it in the next.
 Only in a few isolated regions were wild yeasts still used.
 The best-known region where spontaneous fermentation is still used is the Senne Valley in Belgium where lambic is produced.

 Hybrid or mixed style beers use modern techniques and materials instead of, or in addition to, traditional aspects of brewing.
 Although there is some variation among sources, mixed beers generally fall into the following categories: